ELITEv5/SunPLS/Documents/redemptions.md

 # SunPLS Redemptions

-Redemptions allow any SunPLS holder to exchange SunPLS directly for PLS at the system equilibrium price.
+Redemptions allow any SunPLS holder to exchange SunPLS directly for PLS at the current value of R.

-This mechanism creates a **hard economic price floor** for SunPLS and plays a critical role in maintaining long-term stability.
+This mechanism creates arbitrage pressure that converges market price toward R and plays a critical role in maintaining long-term stability.

-Unlike market trades on decentralized exchanges, redemptions occur directly through the protocol using the system equilibrium price `R`.
+Unlike market trades on decentralized exchanges, redemptions occur directly through the protocol using the internal equilibrium value `R`.

 ```
 1 SunPLS → (1 / R) PLS
 ```

-If the market price of SunPLS falls below this value, arbitrage incentives encourage users to redeem SunPLS and restore price equilibrium.
+If the market price of SunPLS falls below R, arbitrage incentives encourage users to redeem SunPLS and restore price equilibrium.

 ---